Tax Year 2026 · Canada

-Quebec Paycheck Tax Calculator 2024 & 2025
+Quebec Paycheck Tax Calculator 2026

 Quebec has its own provincial tax system administered by Revenu Québec, with brackets ranging from 14% to 25.75%.
 Workers in Quebec pay QPP (Québec Pension Plan) at 6.4% instead of the federal CPP, and QPIP (Québec Parental Insurance Plan) at 0.494%, while paying a reduced EI rate of 1.30%.
 The provincial Basic Personal Amount is $17,183.
-Use the calculator above to get your exact Quebec take-home pay for 2025 or 2026.
+Use the calculator above to get your exact Quebec take-home pay for 2026.

-Pre-Tax Deductions
+Pre-Tax Deductions (annual)

 How Quebec paycheck taxes work